-Today is the feast day of one of the most popular saints throughout the world, St. Nicholas.
-In the United States St. Nicholas is typically associated with Santa Claus in songs, Christmas carols, etc. However, St. Nicholas and Santa Claus are far from being synonymous.
+During the month of December, the Church celebrates the feast day of one of the most popular saints throughout the world, St. Nicholas.
+In the United States, St. Nicholas is typically associated with Santa Claus in songs, Christmas carols, etc. However, St. Nicholas and Santa Claus are far from being synonymous.
 In this blog I hope to introduce you or remind you of who St. Nicholas was or might have been according to popular Legend and folklore.

 The Facts About St. Nicholas

 Keep in mind that St. Nicholas lived in the 4th century, therefore there is little that we can know with certainty about this legendary saint.
 We do know that he was Greek and was bishop of Myra, Lycia (modern Turkey).
 We can also argue, based on the many legends and folklore, that he was a generous man, especially to those who were innocent or wronged in some way.
 He was also a strong defender of the faith.
 Some accounts have him at the Council of Nicea in 325 refuting Arianism (an ancient heresy which distorted Christ and his relationship with God the Father).
 Legends also testify that he was involved in a vicious battle against paganism including a cleansing of a temple of Artemis.
 He more than likely died of natural causes and was buried in Myra although now his relics are said to be in Bari, Italy.

 The Legends of St. Nicholas and His Patronages